AP visits immigration courts across US, finds nonstop chaos

 Officials also issued rulings making it tougher for immigrants fleeing gangs or domestic violence to win asylum, leading to more denials and potentially more appeals.

-In a glass building overlooking the Potomac River from Fall Church, Virginia, officials at the Department’s Executive Office of Immigration Review try to find ways to stay ahead of the ever-growing backlog.
+In a glass building overlooking the Potomac River from Fall Church, Virginia, officials at the Department’s Executive Office for Immigration Review try to find ways to stay ahead of the ever-growing backlog.

 They’re adding interpreters in Spanish and Mandarin, judges and clerks.
 They’ve started special centers to handle video hearings for immigrants on the U.S.-Mexico border, while smaller cities like Boise, Idaho, that were once served by traveling judges are now video-only.